Kitchen and Other Stories

 Instructions

-• Slice the lemons and add to the sugar syrup.
-Simmer for five minutes.
+• Add the sliced lemons to the syrup and simmer gently for 5 minutes.

-• Take the syrup off the heat and set it aside to cool.
+• Remove the syrup from the heat and leave it to cool.

-• Cover the pot with a lid and set aside for 24 hours to allow the elderflower to infuse.
+• Cover the pan and leave for 24 hours to allow the elderflowers to infuse.

-• Once the elderflower has infused, remove the lemon slices and flowers and strain the cordial using a muslin cloth.
+• After 24 hours, remove the lemon slices and elderflowers, then strain the cordial through a muslin-lined sieve.

-• To make a drink, simply pour some cordial into a glass and add soda water or plain water.
-Adjust the sweetness to your liking by adding more cordial or water.
+• To serve, pour a little cordial into a glass and top up with still or sparkling water.
+Adjust to taste, adding more cordial or water as needed.

 Nutrition